ramfir/Life/README.md

 # Logic behind the app

 MainActivity is a launcher activity with RecyclerView in it.
 RecyclerView contains tasks.
-When some task is clicked MainActivity starts a TimerService via bindService() and startService() methods.
+<br>When some task is clicked MainActivity starts a TimerService via bindService() and startService() methods.
 So TimerService is both bound and started service, it is responsible for counting time which left to finish clicked task.
-When TimerService is running MainActivity gets updated information from it and updates RecyclerView's adapter every second.
-When MainActivity becomes invisible it unbinds from TimerService and stops updating RecyclerView's adapter but TimerService doesn't stop working and displays task's information in notification.
-If user opens app again MainActivity will update RecyclerView's adapter every second in case of TimerService is running, otherwise it just will show current state of RecyclerView.
+<br>When TimerService is running MainActivity gets updated information from it and updates RecyclerView's adapter every second.
+<br>When MainActivity becomes invisible it unbinds from TimerService and stops updating RecyclerView's adapter but TimerService doesn't stop working and displays task's information in notification.
+<br>If user opens app again MainActivity will update RecyclerView's adapter every second in case of TimerService is running, otherwise it just will show current state of RecyclerView.